CarloLucibello/GraphNeuralNetworks.jl/docs/pluto_output/graph_classification_pluto.md

 <div class="markdown">

 <p>Since graphs in graph classification datasets are usually small, a good idea is to <strong>batch the graphs</strong> before inputting them into a Graph Neural Network to guarantee full GPU utilization.
 In the image or language domain, this procedure is typically achieved by <strong>rescaling</strong> or <strong>padding</strong> each example into a set of equally-sized shapes, and examples are then grouped in an additional dimension.
 The length of this dimension is then equal to the number of examples grouped in a mini-batch and is typically referred to as the <code>batchsize</code>.</p>
 <p>However, for GNNs the two approaches described above are either not feasible or may result in a lot of unnecessary memory consumption.
-Therefore, GNN.jl opts for another approach to achieve parallelization across a number of examples.
+Therefore, GraphNeuralNetworks.jl opts for another approach to achieve parallelization across a number of examples.
 Here, adjacency matrices are stacked in a diagonal fashion &#40;creating a giant graph that holds multiple isolated subgraphs&#41;, and node and target features are simply concatenated in the node dimension &#40;the last dimension&#41;.</p>
 <p>This procedure has some crucial advantages over other batching procedures:</p>
 <ol>
 <li><p>GNN operators that rely on a message passing scheme do not need to be modified since messages are not exchanged between two nodes that belong to different graphs.</p>